-When you load multiple signals into a new app session, by default, the app designates the signal with the highest frame rate as the master signal.
-When you play back signals or navigate between frames, the app displays all frames from the master signal.
+When you load multiple signals into a new app session, by default, the app designates the signal with the highest frame rate as the main signal.
+When you play back signals or navigate between frames, the app displays all frames from the main signal.

-In the app, you can label signals only from within the time range of the master signal.
-When you view a frame from the master signal, the app displays the frames from all other signals that are at that timestamp.
+In the app, you can label signals only from within the time range of the main signal.
+When you view a frame from the main signal, the app displays the frames from all other signals that are at that timestamp.
 In this scenario, when navigating between frames, frames from signals with lower frame rates are sometimes repeated.

 Consider an app session containing two signals: a video, v, and a lidar point cloud sequence, pc.

 The video has a frame rate of 4 frames per second, with a 0.25-second duration per frame.
-This signal is the master signal.
+This signal is the main signal.